tsolomko/SWCompression/README.md

 ### Swift Package Manager

-Add SWCompression to you package dependencies and also specify it as a dependency for your target, e.g.:
+Add SWCompression to you package dependencies and specify it as a dependency for your target, e.g.:

 ```swift
 import PackageDescription